Paula E. Downing: Biography

-Some of Paula's stories still in her head date back to college, and she now has time to start writing some of them, as well as the new stories.
-She has read SF since the age of 12, adores the genre for its innovation and wide horizons, and could happily spend the rest of her retirement, as long as it lasts (she is now a youthful 64) writing SF."
+Some of Paula's stories still in her head date back to college life, and she now has time to start writing some of them, as well as the new stories.
+She has read SF since the age of 12, adores the genre for its innovation and wide horizons, and could happily spend the rest of her retirement, as long as it lasts (she is now a youthful 64) while writing SF."

 Paula Downing King passed on December 17, 2017 in her Walla Walla, Washington home.